RKelln/5-directions/README.md

 # Static files

 The videos and images for the tutorials are not included in this repo, they may be released at a later date.

+# Making PDFs of slides

+You can export the talks as PDFs (currently best using Chrome/Chromium) by opening the slideshow and adding `?print-pdf` to the end of the url.
+Its usually best to scroll through the entire presentation to make sure everything is loaded.

+1. Open your presentation with `print-pdf` included in the query string, for example: `http://localhost:3000/?print-pdf`.
+2. Open the in-browser print dialog (CTRL/CMD+P).
+3. Change the **Destination** setting to **Save as PDF**.
+4. Change the **Layout** to **Landscape**.
+5. Change the **Margins** to **None**.
+6. Enable the **Background graphics** option.

+See https://revealjs.com/pdf-export/ for more details.

 # Making your own presentation